 Instead, call franchisees from other parts of the country.
 That way, by the time you do talk to franchisees that reside in your area, you’ll sound like you know what you’re doing.
 You’ll sound more confident.

-Case in point: I promise you that the first few call you make to existing franchisees are going to be a bit choppy.
+I promise you that the first few calls you make to existing franchisees are going to be a bit choppy.
 That’s because you’re new to this, and you’re asking them some pretty personal questions.
 But don’t worry; after 3-4 calls, you’ll have a feel for how to approach the calls.

 4. If something troubling comes up during one of your franchisee calls, contact the franchise development representative (the salesperson) at franchise headquarters, and bring it up.
 See how he or she reacts, and listen to what’s being said.
 And bring up the issue you were just told about with other franchisees.
 See what they have to say.